VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 Figure 5 shows the entities that exist in the write-side model.
 There are two aggregates, **Order** and **ConferenceSeatsAvailability**, each one containing multiple entity types.
-There is also a **ReservationProcessSaga** saga, that manages the interaction between the aggregates.
+There is also a **ReservationProcessSaga** saga that manages the interaction between the aggregates.

 The table in the figure 5 shows how the saga behaves given a current